jenkinsci/ansible-plugin/README.md

 3. Repeat for any additional desired installations

+There is no automatic ansible installation possible using Global Tools.

 ### OS User PATH

 Ansible can also be added to the PATH user used by the Jenkins executor